pcdshub/happi/docs/source/containers.rst

 .. note::

     :class:`happi.Device` class is **deprecated** due to ambiguous name, conflicting with :class:`ophyd.Device`.
-HappiItem should be used instead.
+    :class:`happi.HappiItem` should be used instead.

 Example Container